college-254/kenyans_applying_to_us_universities/content/college-guide/05-self-evaluation-questions.md

 ---
 title: 05.
-Self evaluation questions
+Self Evaluation
 date: 2016-09-08
 weight: 5
 aliases:
 - 2016-09-08-05-self-evaluation-questions/
 ---

+## Motivation

+Completing the college applications will require a lot of self-reflection.
+For example, Harvard asked these questions to its applicants for the class of 2027:

+* Harvard has long recognized the importance of enrolling a diverse student body.
+How will the life experiences that shape who you are today enable you to contribute to Harvard? (max 200 words)
+* Briefly describe an intellectual experience that was important to you.
+  (max 200 words)
+* Briefly describe any of your extracurricular activities, employment experience, travel, or family responsibilities that have shaped who you are. (max 200 words)
+* How do you hope to use your Harvard education in the future? (max 200 words)
+* Top 3 things your roommates might like to know about you. (max 200 words)

+## Exercise

 This section has been extracted from the [EGF Guide](https://drive.google.com/drive/folders/0BxcN6nrpsXL6VUlPWThlaTdtZ1E?resourcekey=0-zab22OZ9EjcJWeng8nFplA&usp=sharing).

-First, take several hours to think about yourself as an individual.
-KEEP NOTES.
-Consider, from primary school onwards, who you are, what makes you an individual, which the key aspects of your character are, and what examples you can provide that express them.
-Don’t think of one example for each section then stop.
-Try and think comprehensively of all possible experiences/examples, to then help you select the most appropriate example for each situation.
+Take several hours to think about yourself as an individual.
+Keep notes!
+Think comprehensively and write down several examples for each section.

-## Background
+### Background

-* Where did you grow up?
-In a small village in Kericho, or on the edge of Nairobi?
+Where did you grow up?
+Is it a rural area or an urban one?

-* How many brothers and sisters do you have?
-Are you the oldest, the youngest, in the middle?
+How many siblings do you have?
+Are you the oldest, the youngest, or in the middle?

-* Are your parents alive?
-How do they earn a living – are they peasant farmers, have a duka stall or accountants?
+How do your parents/guardians earn a living?
+Are they small-scale farmers, have a shop, white collar workers?

-* Who were the important people and role models in your life when you were growing up?  *E.g. my grandmother who would tell us stories by the fire each night, and tell me she looked to me to become a great success and provide for her in her old age.*
+Who were the important people and role models in your life when you were growing up?

-* Are there other challenges in your life – do you have a disability, were you an IDP, were you brought up by your grandmother, did you grow up in a slum, or is your village very isolated or with very few people who are educated?
+Are there significant challenges in your life that you've overcome?
+A disability?
+Passing away of a parent/guardian?
+Growing up poor?
+Hailing from a village that is very isolated or with very few people who are educated?

-## Schooling
+### Schooling

-* Where did you go to school (at primary and secondary level)?
+Where did you go to school (at primary and secondary level)?

-* If you were allocated a place at national or provincial school were you able to take it up?
+If you were allocated a place at national or provincial school were you able to take it up?

-* Which subjects have particularly stimulated you and have you performed particularly well in?
+Which subjects have particularly stimulated you and have you performed particularly well in?

-* Which examples can you give of pursuing your interest in these fields *(e.g. researched project on XYZ for National Physics Competition;
+Which examples can you give of pursuing your interest in these fields, *e.g., researched project on XYZ for National Physics Competition.*
-  co-ordinated Maths Club for fellow students, setting and marking problems; taught class of 40 students Chemistry/Biology for two terms to cover teacher absence)*

-* Have mentored, coached or taught other students during your studies?
+Have you mentored, tutored other students during your studies?
 For how long?
 What did this involve?

-## Extracurricular activities and responsibilities you've been involved in
+### Extracurricular Activities and Responsibilities

-* How have you spent your time alongside your studies? *(e.g. keeping chickens to pay for my studies;  athletics (long distance runner), including competing at regional level; peer counseling, offering guidance to 40 fellow students in my year on issues such as homesickness, bullying, depression;  Presidents Award, leading camping treks, eventually being selected as National Assessor)*
+How have you spent your time alongside your studies? *E.g., keeping chickens to pay for my studies;  athletics (long distance runner), including competing at regional level; peer counseling, offering guidance to 40 fellow students in my year on issues such as homesickness, bullying, depression;  Presidents Award, leading camping treks, eventually being selected as National Assessor.*

-* Which positions of responsibility have you taken on? *(e.g. Laboratory Prefect, supporting the Chemistry teacher by preparing and clearing away all experiments; Peer Counsellor; Chair of Catholic Students Society, the biggest society in the school, with 400 active members, involving facilitating discussion groups, chairing meetings, coordinating voluntary activities through the year.)*
+Which positions of responsibility have you taken on? *E.g. Laboratory Prefect, supporting the Chemistry teacher by preparing and clearing away all experiments.*

-* Now think beyond your school.
-Where else have you been active (in your church or mosque?
+Beyond your school, where else have you been active.
+In your place of worship?
 In your community?
 With local organizations?
-With your own business?)
-How?
+With your own business?

-* At work What work have you been doing in your workplace?
-What are your achievements there?What have you learnt, about the tasks, and about yourself?
+What work have you been doing in your workplace?
+What are your achievements there?
+What have you learnt, about the tasks, and about yourself?

-## Next Steps
+### Next Steps

-* What subject would you like to study at university?
+What subject would you like to study at university?
 What interests you about this?

-* If you are weighing up a few subjects, which are they?
-What do you see as the similarities between them?
-The differences?
+If you are weighing up a few subjects, which are they?
+What do you see as the similarities and differences between them?

-* What profession/job do you think you would like to go into after graduation?
+What profession/job do you think you would like to go into after graduation?
 What do you know about this field?
 How have you found out more?
 Which skills that you have do you think will be key?

-* How do you think that studying in the US will help you reach this ambition, more than studying in Kenya? *(e.g. are there subjects on offer at your chosen colleges, of relevance to this work in Kenya, which are not offered at the parallel Kenyan university?
-If so, what are they?)*
+How do you think that studying in the US will help you reach this ambition, more than studying in Kenya?
+Are there courses that are not offered in Kenya?

+{{% comment %}}

-NB: Make sure you have researched the options in Kenya.
-Studying in the USA is not for everyone.
-In particular, if you want to work as a doctor in Kenya – as Medicine is studied as a postgraduate in the USA, and is very very competitive – you should think very carefully before opting to study in the USA.
+Note: If you want to work as a doctor in Kenya – as medicine is studied as a postgraduate in the USA, and is very very competitive – you should think very carefully before opting to study in the USA.

+{{% /comment %}}